refraction-networking/gotapdance/gui/README.md

 # This subpackage is garbage
 Here be dragons.
-This subpackage is not updated and kept here for history: pure Golang GUI is not a viable option as of 2016.
+This subpackage is not maintain and kept here for history: pure Golang GUI is not a viable option as of 2016.
-It would've had bugs, if it worked.
-You were warned.
 # Whatever, how do I build the garbage?
 ## Install egl libraries:
 On Ubuntu: